Verga1/Xmas-Pairs/README.md

 The design of the game is intended to replicate the old classic matching pairs game with a slightly modernized touch to it.

+### Wireframes

+[Here](https://github.com/Verga1/Xmas-Pairs/tree/master/wireframes) are the designs I made for the site.

+The wireframes were made using [Balsamiq](https://balsamiq.com/)

 ## FEATURES

  - Game Instructions: Tells users how to play the game.